30 Emergency Position Indicating Radiobeacons (EPIRBs) on Ships

 5 Emergency Beacon Registries

 5.1 Every 406 MHz COSPAS-SARSAT and EPIRB is required to have a registration card included with the EPIRB, as part of the type approval process.
-Furthermore, the Ship Station Technical Regulationsrequire vessel owners to register each beacon.
+Furthermore, the Ship Station (Radio) Technical Regulationsrequire vessel owners to register each beacon.

 5.2 These registries contain information about the beacon, the vessel it is on and the person who owns the beacon.
 This information is used for search and rescue purposes and will greatly assist in the speedy resolution of any beacon alarm incident.
 The responsibility of ensuring the accuracy of registry data rests with the beacon owner.
 Since lives may depend on this information, it is in the owner's best interests to ensure the initial and continuing accuracy of registered information.

 5.3 406 MHz COSPAS-SARSAT EPIRBs must be registered with the Canadian Beacon Registry.
-The registry is no longer at the NSS.

 6 Safe Transportation